amplitude/Amplitude-Android/README.md

 If you want to use the source files directly, you can [download them here](giraffegraph.com/static/downloads/giraffegraph-android.zip).
 To include them in your project, extract the files, and then copy the four *.java files into your Android project.

 If your app has multiple entry points/exit points, you should make a `EventLog.initialize()` at every onCreate() entry point and a `EventLog.uploadEvents()` at every onDestroy() exit point.

+This SDK automatically grabs useful data from the phone, including app version, phone model, operating system version, and carrier information.
+If your app has location permissions, the app will also grab the last known location of the user (this will not consume any extra battery, as it does not poll for a new location).
+User IDs are uniquely generated if not specified based on device specific identifiers.